Our products in use

 Have a defective or cracked lid?
 We hope not, but if so let us know and we will replace it for FREE in the continental U.S. and Canada.
-Please send the following to firstname.lastname@example.org: 1) Your address, 2) Size of your container, 3) Photo of your defective lid, and 4) Let us know if our logo is printed on the bottom of your container printed with our logo and tare weight?
+Please send the following to firstname.lastname@example.org: 1) Your address, 2) Size of your container, 3) Photo of your defective lid, and 4) Let us know if our logo is printed on the bottom of your container.

 Not just for school lunches